Skip to main content

 System: You are a JSON generator.

-User: Generate product data for: ${message.productName}
+User: Generate product data for: ${productName}

 Output: JSON only, no markdown